Python-SIP/sip/doc/c_api.rst

 .. c:macro:: SIP_USE_PYCAPSULE

     .. deprecated:: 5.0
-        This will always be defined.
+        This will be removed in v5.1.
+It will always be defined.

     This is a C preprocessor symbol that is defined when ``PyCapsule`` objects are being used rather than the (now deprecated) ``PyCObject`` objects.